The Anglo-Chinese Flotilla of 1862-63

 Tseng Kwo-Fan (Zeng Guofan) from Hosea Ballou Morse: The International Relations of the Chinese Empire: 1861-1893.
 Available under a Creative Commons License

 Just at this time General Charles Gordon was achieving great success with his ‘Ever Victorious Army’ against the Taipings.
 He had been appointed by the Chinese in March 1863.
-He was taking commands from the Chinese generals as a mercenary; however the British chose to consider that he was working for them in the defense of Shanghai.
+He was taking commands from the Chinese generals as a mercenary; however the British characterized his position as working for them in the defense of Shanghai.
 The British run North China Herald predicted ‘the keys of every stronghold in this province will hang from the girdle of Britannia’.

 On 30th May 1863, the Taiping forces guarding the town of Kunshan, Jiangsu were astonished to witness the arrival of an armored paddle steamer armed with a 32-pounder cannon on the bow commanded by Gordon; followed by a fleet of 80 junks converted to gunboats.
 These events took place just as the Lay-Osborn flotilla was sailing to China.
 From the Chinese perspective Gordon’s activities were far more useful and acceptable than a British controlled fleet.
 Gordon was content to work under the local provincial commanders and although another ‘difficult’ character, he was seen as more amenable than Horatio Lay.